01 of 14

 Considered an easier coral to keep.Continue to 11 of 14 below.

 Common names include: Moon Coral, Pineapple Coral, Brain Coral, Closed Brain Coral and Star Coral.

 These corals prefer bright lights, however, they will tolerate much lower levels.
-Preferring a gentle current, some Favites will attach to substrate if not moved for several months.
+Preferring a gentle current, some Favites will attach to a substrate if not moved for several months.
 Favites can be fed and seem to appreciate a squirt or two of brine shrimp at night.

-Care should be taken with placement of these corals as they can send out transparent sweeper tentacles at night.
+Care should be taken with the placement of these corals as they can send out transparent sweeper tentacles at night.
 Considered by many to be an easier coral to keep.Continue to 12 of 14 below.

 12 of 14